meldridge/meldridge.github.io/posts/_posts/2019-08-18-How-to-pass-the-OSCP.md

 Recognise when you're stuck, and go for a walk.
 Sometimes all it takes is some fresh air and a clear head for you to figure out the next step.

 **You have more time than you think.** It's extremely uncommon to pass the exam with less than an hour to spare.
-Usually students pass within 16 hours, or not at all.
+Usually students pass within 18 hours, or not at all.
 Take a break when you need to, and you'll be more likely to end up in that first category.

-### Record everything
+### RTFM and Record everything

 Read the [exam guide](https://support.offensive-security.com/oscp-exam-guide/) very carefully.
 If you pop a box but don't take the required screenshots, you're SooL.
 If you use a prohibited tool, you're SooL.
 If you misuse Metasploit/Meterpreter, you're SooL.

 Set your terminal scrollback to infinite, and keep terminal tabs open if you're prone to forgetting to screenshot.

-### Prepare yourself
+### Prepare beforehand

 It pays to have everything well prepared before the exam.
 This can include precompiling privesc exploits for common platforms, especially ones which were used in the course material or labs.